• Skip to primary navigation

 Equipment

-• Dutch Oven - We use a cast-iron dutch oven in this recipe
+• Dutch Oven - We use a cast-iron Dutch oven in this recipe

 • Instant Pot - Great option to make ground venison or braised venison ragu in half the time